Saurornitholestes

-Saurornitholestes ("lizard-bird thief") is a genus of dromaeosaurid theropod dinosaur from the Late Cretaceous of Canada (Alberta) and the United States of America (Montana, New Mexico, Alabama, North Carolina, and South Carolina).

-Two species have been named: Saurornitholestes langstoni in 1978 and Saurornitholestes sullivani in 2015.
-Saurornitholestes was a small bipedal carnivorous dinosaur, equipped with a sickle-claw on the second toe of each foot.
+Saurornitholestes ("lizard-bird thief") is a genus of carnivorous dromaeosaurid theropod dinosaur from the late Cretaceous of Canada (Alberta and Saskatchewan) and the United States (Montana, New Mexico, Alabama, and South Carolina).
+Two species have been named: S. langstoni in 1978 and S. sullivani in 2015.
+Saurornitholestes was a small, bipedal, meat-eating dinosaur, equipped with a sickle-like claw on each foot.

 Discovery and naming

-In 1974, Canadian amateur paleontologist Irene Vanderloh discovered the skeleton of a small theropod near Steveville, Alberta.
+In 1974, Canadian amateur paleontologist Irene Vanderloh discovered the skeleton of a small theropod near Steveville in Alberta.
 She showed it to John Storer of the Provincial Museum of Alberta, who brought it to the attention of Hans-Dieter Sues.
-In 1978 Sues named and described the specimen as the type species Saurornitholestes langstoni.
-The generic name is in reference to the Saurornithoididae, due to the resemblance with this group that is today seen as part of Troodontidae, and combines their name with the Greek word lestes, "thief".
+In 1978, Sues named and described the specimen as the type species Saurornitholestes langstoni.
+The generic name is in reference to the Saurornithoididae, due to the resemblance with this group that is today seen as part of the Troodontidae, and combines their name with a Greek lestes, "thief".
 The specific name honours Wann Langston, Jr.

 The holotype specimen, TMP 1974.10.5, was uncovered in a layer of the Dinosaur Park Formation dating to the late Campanian.
-It consists of a very fragmentary skeleton including teeth, pieces of the skull, two vertebrae, a few ribs, pieces of the tail, and a part of the hand.
-Three paratypes were also assigned: CMN 12343, CMN 12354, and UA 5283, all frontals.
+It consists of a very fragmentary skeleton including teeth, skull elements, two vertebrae, ribs, tail elements and a part of the hand.
+Also three paratypes were assigned: CMN 12343, CMN 12354, and UA 5283, all frontals.